phluid61/internet-drafts/file-scheme/draft.md

    > Regular DOS or Windows file URIs, with vertical line characters
      in the drive letter construct.

 To update such an old URI, replace the vertical line "\|" with a colon ":".

 ## UNC Strings  {#ext-unc}

-A UNC filespace selector string can be directly translated to an Internationalized Resource Identifier (IRI) {{RFC3987}}, which can then be translated to a URI as per Section 3.1 of {{RFC3987}}; see:
+A UNC filespace selector string can be directly translated to a URI; see {{encoding}}.
-{{encoding}}.
 The following is an algorithmic description of the process of translating a UNC string to a file URI:

 1. Initialise the URI with the "file:" scheme identifier.